PterosDiacos/lambekseq/README.md

 >>> sc.unify('s')
 ```

-Use `graphviz`'s `Source` to see the semgraphs constructed from the input:
+Use `graphviz`'s `Source` to display the semgraphs constructed from the input:
 ```
 >>> from graphviz import Source
 >>> Source(sc.semantics[0].dot_styled)